shoui520/shoui520.github.io/docs/faq.md

 ### About grammar, should I do Tae Kim or Cure Dolly?
 Pls answer
 Who cares.
 Just do whatever.
 (Cure Dolly is better in my humble opinion ;))
 ### What JLPT are you shoui
-The JLPT is a dumb test and it should never be used to measure Japanese ability.
+The JLPT is a dumb exam and it should never be used to measure Japanese ability.
 To answer your question: better than you.
-### My JLPT N2 friend told me....
+### My JLPT N3 friend told me....
 Blah blah blah blah
 Try to be more vigilant when it comes to taking advice from people.
-N2 is a pretty poor level.
+N3 is a pretty poor level.
-### My JLPT N2 friend studied with a lot of textbooks and he is good!
+### My JLPT N3 friend studied with a lot of textbooks and he is good!
 You don’t know Japanese so you wouldn’t know if he’s good or not.
 He might as well be saying BS and due to your lack of Japanese knowledge you just take it as “wow he’s a genius”, “wow u know so much”.
 This is known as the fluency illusion.
 ### Easiest anime/manga/light novel/visual novel?
 Mitsuboshi Colors/Yotsubato!/GJ bu/Hanahira